Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 Michael is considered one of the greatest basketball players of all time.

-If you ask anyone what they remember about Michael’s career, they will talk about all his accomplishments, highlights, and his best performances.
+If you ask anyone what they remember about Michael’s career, they will talk about all his accomplishments, highlights, and best performances.

 No one will ever talk about his struggles.
 No one mentions how many hours he spent on the court practicing his skills.
 They only remember his fame.